The Wild, Elusive Singularities of the T-fractal Surface: Introduction

 The paper is organized as follows.
-In Section \ref{sec:background}, we give the necessary background on flat surfaces and polygonal billiards.
-We discuss the geometric and analytic properties of the singularities of a flat surface and provide examples of wild singularities (as defined in \cite{BowmanValdez}).
-In Section \ref{sec:TfractalBilliardTfractalSurface}, the $T$-fractal billiard table and the $T$-fractal surface are introduced.
-As previously indicated, such a surface will be built from the so-called quad-T surface shown in Figure \ref{fig:quadt}, this being the focus of Section \ref{sec:theQuadTSubsurfaces}.
-We then describe some of the geometric and analytic properties of the metric completion of the $T$-fractal surface in Section \ref{sec:theMetricCompletionOfTsurf}.
-Finally, in Section \ref{sec:elusiveSingularitiesWildSingularities}, we show that an elusive singularity of the metric completion of the $T$-fractal surface is a wild singularity and is also a limit point of the set of conical singularities of the $T$-fractal surface.
+In Section \ref{sec:background}, we discuss the necessary background material on translation surfaces and polygonal billiards via the first-level approximation of the $T$-fractal billiard.
+We briefly discuss the geometric and analytic properties of the singularities of a translation surface and provide an example of a wild singularity (as defined in \cite{BowmanValdez}).
+In Section \ref{sec:constructionTheT-FractalFlatSurface}, the $T$-fractal surface is introduced and formally defined.
+While the idea of such a surface has been discussed in \cite{LapMilNie}, this paper constitutes the first formal definition of such a surface that is amenable to rigorous analysis.
+As previously mentioned, such a surface will be built from the so-called quad-T surface shown in Figure \ref{fig:quadt}, this being the focus of Section \ref{sec:constructionTheT-FractalFlatSurface}.
+In Section~\ref{sec:IETs} we discuss a special interval exchange on the T-fractal surface which we then use in Section~\ref{sec:linearApproachesExist} to show that there exists a linear approach to each elusive singularity of the surface.
+In Section~\ref{sec:theMetricCompletionOfTsurf} we make several observations about the metric geometry of the $T$-fractal surface which we use in Section~\ref{sec:elusiveSingularitiesWildSingularities} to prove that each elusive singularity is a ``wild singularity,'' mildly generalizing the notion introduced by Bowman and Valdez.
 We conclude the paper with a brief discussion in Section \ref{sec:finalRemarks}.

+A glossary of notation is provided in Table \ref{tbl:notation} so that the reader may more easily determine where a term was first defined.